We recycle electronics — why does it matter?

 Since , Connecticut municipalities have been legally required to accept e-waste.
 The state's e-waste recycling program is operated by the Department of Energy and Environmental Protection.

 The DEEP has authorized several e-waste processing companies to handle the recycling process.
-Many of these companies attempt to process most or all of these items here in America, rather than dump it overseas — making this good for the environment and economy.
+Many of these companies process most or all of these items here in America, rather than dump it overseas — making this good for the environment and our local economy.

-Manufacturers and governments are making strides to keep hazardous materials out of new electronics, but your old ones may contain many deadly things.
+Manufacturers and governments are making strides to keep hazardous materials out of new electronics, but your old ones may contain many toxic elements.
 Did you know that…

 - just one of those old CRT screens can contain 6-10 pounds of lead?